Skip to main content

 Access control - username and password authentication

-This page describes the various configuration options available for authentication.
-Remember that if you want to override the default configuration of the auth-preferences.kts, you need to modify or create the following file: {application-name}-script-config/src/main/resources/scripts/auth-preferences.kts.
+This page describes the configuration options for authentication.
+Remember that if you want to override the default configuration of the auth-preferences.kts, you need to modify or create the following file: application-name-script-config/src/main/resources/scripts/auth-preferences.kts.

 info